f5devcentral/application-study-tool/pages/getting_started.md

 ```

 The variable name (the part on the left of the equal sign) must match the configured
-value for the devices that use this password in config/ast_defaults.yaml or device specifc
+value for the devices that use this password in config/ast_defaults.yaml or device specific
 cofig in config/bigip_receivers.yaml.
 In the following example, bigip/1 uses BIGIP_PASSWORD_1
 from  the defaults and bigip/2 uses BIGIP_PASSWORD_2 from the device settings: